Know your numbers to navigate peaks and troughs

 Every interaction you have with customers is a chance to get more work, lessening the blow of your business troughs.
 Can you offer your customers a maintenance service all year round?
 For example, if you’re a landscaper you could provide some ongoing garden maintenance.

 In addition to this, are there promotions you can do specifically in the quiet times to encourage customers to book in jobs?

 During peak times it’s so common for important tasks to slip away incomplete because you simply don’t have the time to do anything but the work at hand.
 For this reason, quiet times can often be a blessing.

-There are SO many things you can do as a business owner during quiet times that will enhance your business success when things get busy again.
-Here are some examples;
+There are so many things you can do as a business owner during quiet times that will enhance your business success when things get busy again.